Trump mocks impeachment effort, talks up trade deal at rally

 The president won the state and its 20 electoral votes by about 44,000 votes, and Pennsylvania promises to be among a handful of states that the presidential candidates will heavily target in a bid to get to 270 electoral votes.

-As most of the Democratic candidates focus on Iowa, New Hampshire and other early voting states, the president has tried to make the most of uncontested access to some of the top general election swing states such as Pennsylvania, Michigan and Wisconsin.
+As most of the Democratic candidates focus on Iowa, New Hampshire and other early voting states, the president has tried to make the most of uncontested access to top general election swing states such as Pennsylvania, Michigan and Wisconsin.

-Trump visited the key swing state on a historic day in his presidency, with House Democrats unveiling two articles of impeachment — abuse of power and obstruction of Congress.
+House Democrats unveiled two articles of impeachment Tuesday: abuse of power and obstruction of Congress.

 If the House does vote to impeach Trump, the case moves to the Senate, where a vote to convict requires a two-thirds vote.
 With Republicans holding 53 of 100 seats, it is unlikely that Republican senators would cross party lines and vote to remove Trump from office.